Challenging a decision

 • The total score and any sub-total scores

-Under the Act, there’s no requirement for the assessment summary to state when the standstill period will end, If this isn’t stated, you’ll need to check the Contract Award Notice to establish this.
+Under the Act, there’s no requirement for the assessment summary to state when the standstill period will end, If this isn’t stated, you’ll need to check the

 The standstill period will end no earlier than a period of eight working days beginning on the date of publication of the contract award notice.
 See our Standstill Calculator for help in working out when the standstill period will end.